aptoma/silex-extras/README.md

 a custom log file.
 If defined, it will use `monolog.console_logfile`, and if not, it will fall back to `monolog.logfile`.

+This Provider is also available as standalone package: https://github.com/glensc/ConsoleLoggerServiceProvider

 ### Aptoma\Silex\Application

 This is a base application you can extend.
 It will add a json formatter for errors,